 Business Domains and Stakeholders (RED).
 Business domains align to high areas of data demand from business stakeholders.
 A business domain could serve a single stakeholder (i.e., marketing department) or multiple functional areas that converge on a business opportunity, such as customer journey, supply chain, or digital channels.
 Data-hungry departments have one or more data analysts who answer ad hoc questions from business users using ad hoc query, data preparation, visualization, and perhaps autoML tools.
 Data-hungry domains support a development team (i.e., the purple team above) that builds and maintains local data products and solutions that are more complex than what a data analyst might deliver.

 Even in a small company, an operating model can encompass dozens of individuals and roles spread across multiple departments and regions.
 This puts a premium on the organization’s data leader to establish the connections between blue, purple, and red entities to foster alignment and balance agility and governance.
 The leader does this by managing how standards, processes, and best practices trickle down and domain knowledge trickles up.

 In our next blog, we’ll explore linkages between entities in the operating model.
 We’ll describe reporting models and types of information that trickle down and up.
-In our final blog, we’ll define the teams and roles in each tier of the model and how they interact to deliver timely data and insights to meet business needs.
+In subsequent blogs, we’ll define the teams and roles in each tier of the model and how they interact to deliver timely data and insights to meet business needs.